Languages in Star Wars: Huttese

-A language based on the Quechuan languages, Huttese is a lingua franca in the Star Wars Universe.
-It is spoken by many groups and species.
-Nal Hutta, Nar Shaddaa, Tatooine and other worlds in and around Hutt Space (the west end of the galaxy's zone name) is illegally controlled by the Hutts and under the language's sphere of influence.
+A language based on the Quechuan languages, Huttese is a lingua franca in the Star Wars universe.
+It is spoken by many groups and species, on Nal Hutta, Nar Shaddaa, Tatooine and other worlds in and around Hutt Space, the region of the galaxy under the Hutts' sphere of influence.
 In the Star Wars Legends continuity, the area covers former Hutt Empire dominions.

 It is spoken in the films by both non-humans (Jabba the Hutt, Watto, Sebulba and others) and humans.
 Notably The Max Rebo Band communicate and sing in Huttese.
 Many Huttese alphabets are featured through the franchise, most notably the Boonta alphabet and Nal Huttese.
 The one considered "canonical" by fans is one found on promotional Pizza Hut pizza boxes.

 Jawaese and Jawa trade language

 The Jawas, also found on Tatooine, speak in a high-pitched, squeaky voice.
 To speak to others of their species, along with speech, they emit a smell showing their emotions.
 When trading droids and dealing with non-Jawas, they speak without the smell because many consider the smell "foul".
 A famous exclamation in Jawaese is "Utinni!", as screamed by a Jawa to the others in A New Hope, shortly after blasting R2-D2.